 Are Those Who Believe in God Really More Prosocial?

 Whether those who believe in God are more prosocial has been a long debated topic.
 Here we shed new light on this question by examining giving in incentivized Dictator Games where no mention of religion was made, played online with anonymous strangers.
-Study 1 (N=10,184) found a significant correlation between belief and giving, r=.12 (robust to demographics).
+Study 1 (N=15,827) found a significant correlation between belief and giving, r=.122 (robust to demographics).
 Study 2 (N=2,334) included the Cognitive Reflection Test (CRT) to examine whether this relationship could be explained by intuitive cognitive style driving both belief and prosociality.
 Study 2 replicated the correlation between belief and giving, r=.106, and found CRT to be negatively correlated with both belief, r=-.229, and giving, r=-.174.
-Critically, the relationship between belief and giving was reduced by 34.2% when controlling for CRT; and also adding basic demographics rendered the relationship non-significant.
-Our results suggest that - at least in this task and population - believers do show greater prosociality, but more due to intuitive cognitive style than a causal effect of belief.
+Critically, the relationship between belief and giving was reduced by 34% when controlling for CRT; and also adding basic demographics rendered the relationship non-significant.
+Our results suggest that – at least in this task and population – believers do show greater prosociality, but more due to intuitive cognitive style than belief per se.